 EdTech

-February 04, 2022 • 319 Views
+February 04, 2022 • 375 Views • 14 min read

 Bohdan Vasylkiv

-CEO
+CEO & Co-Founder

 The eLearning industry tends to grow with technological innovations, like any other industry on the market.
 Since 2000 Online Education sector increased by 900%, and the forecast for the future is quite positive.
 Everyone might find it difficult to keep up with the recent eLearning trends.
 Nevertheless, as a brief refresher, eLearning is shifting to more engaging ways.
-Today’s digital learning innovations are likewise evolving into more interactive forms, with a heavy emphasis on AR/VR and gamification to capture and retain learners’ attention.
-But how did blackboards and projectors in classrooms transform into digital learning innovations, growing day by day?
-Let’s explore the development progress of the whole eLearning industry, which led to the trends we have now and will have in the future.

 And now eLearning is not going away.
 Looking at these patterns, it’s apparent that the sector is still progressing and evolving.
 Students from all over the world are now actively involved in the eLearning process.
-Furthermore, well-known firms utilize eLearning programs and technologies to teach and track their employees’ development.
-The fast expansion of digital connection, information, and technology has provided eLearning with the impetus it requires to advance.

-Instead of emerging as a specialized notion in the education market, eLearning is quickly becoming the primary approach of imparting knowledge to people of all backgrounds.
+Instead of emerging as a specialized notion in the education market, eLearning is quickly becoming the primary approach to imparting knowledge to people of all backgrounds.
 Yet, as it is still extremely dynamic, the notion is always growing and changing.

 Towards that intention, we’ve highlighted patterns that we feel point to the future of eLearning and its place in teaching.